KimSangYeon-DGU/GSoC-2019/README.md

 From the above figures, we can see the training works properly except for the right one (In the next research, we'll dig into the failed case).

 ### 3. Lambda impact
 From the validity of the objective function research, we figured out it works properly.
 In addition, the higher value means the optimization is more constrained.
 Therefore, in this research, we checked the impact of lambda.
-Generally, the initial lambda can be calculated by NLL / approximation constraint from the objective function, but when the intial Gaussians are almost zero, we can't calculate NLL.
+Generally, the initial lambda can be calculated by NLL / approximation constraint from the objective function, but when the initial Gaussians are almost zero, we can't calculate NLL.
 Therefore, we set the initial value of lambda manually.

 <p align="center">
   <img src="https://github.com/KimSangYeon-DGU/GSoC-2019/blob/master/images/05_impact_90_100.gif" width=256>